What is LISS cardio and is it good for weight loss? Benefits, workouts and more

 Like almost every other type of exercise, LISS cardio has major benefits for your overall health.
 "Studies show that those who partake in limited to no LISS exercise often have a low aerobic fitness level," says Chapman.
 "This is related to a risk of various forms of cardiovascular disease and strokes, and it also puts limitations on the daily functioning and mental capacity of an individual."

 When it comes to the benefits of exercise, we also shouldn't forget the substantial mental health benefits that come with working out in the fresh air or having a gym routine.
-Multiple studies, including one by the University of Hong Kong (opens in new tab), have confirmed the link between a lower risk of adverse mental health issues and having a regular exercise routine.
+Multiple studies, including one by the University of Hong Kong, have confirmed the link between a lower risk of adverse mental health issues and having a regular exercise routine.
 It's also a social opportunity as well since LISS is a lower-impact exercise, so you can feasibly talk to others while working out.
+Plus, LISS cardio can be a great exercise if you feel run down as it's slow, steady, and can help stretch your legs out.

 2. Improve your fitness